Nigeria kits: Nike unveil dazzling new 'Swoosh' design | Goal.com

 Sports manufacturers Nike have revealed the 2020 Nigeria kits , with the Super Eagles set to don an eye-catching 'Swoosh' design during the World Cup 2022 and Africa Cup of Nations 2021 qualifying campaigns.

-Nike enjoyed immense success with their previous Super Eagles design, which became one of the best selling jerseys in the company's history following its release ahead of the 2018 World Cup.
+Nike enjoyed immense success with their previous Super Eagles design, which enjoyed record-breaking sales ahead of its release before the 2018 World Cup.

 Nigeria fans, @NGSuperEagles players, you are going to LOVE @Nike's new 'Swoosh' kits#Naija 🇳🇬 #Team9jaStrong 🇳🇬 #SoarSuperEagles pic.twitter.com/dPVVXXYcXn— Ed Dove (@EddyDove) February 5, 2020